 - The necessary texts (books, articles) for the course (please make sure you buy the right edition)

 Before you arrive, you will be assigned an academic adviser.
 This will be a member of the faculty who will meet with you during orientation and help you plan or make changes to your course schedule for the upcoming semester.
-Four year international students will work with Dean DiQuinzio until they are assigned an advisor within their major.
+Four-year international students will work with a dean from the Provost's Office until they are assigned an advisor within their major.

 Advisers are more than happy to discuss general matters that may concern you, such as college life, choosing a major or your future career.
 Please do not hesitate to contact them if you have questions or concerns.